 • Traveled to over 15 schools across the U.S. (Michigan, Iowa, South Dakota, Oklahoma) to lead students and teachers in hands-on, interactive learning activities about a range of STEM topics.

-• Discuss important high-impact weather events (winter storms, floods, hurricanes, convective storms) with midshipmen student forecasters, colleagues, and USNA leadership.
+• Help discuss important high-impact weather events (winter storms, floods, hurricanes, convective storms) with midshipmen student forecasters, colleagues, and USNA leadership.

-• Lead midshipmen forecast groups to create and deliver timely short-term weather forecasts.
+• Co-lead midshipmen forecast groups to create and deliver timely short-term weather forecasts.